Leakey, Texas: Geography

-It is in close proximity to the Garner State Park, located north of Uvalde.
+The community is in proximity to the Garner State Park, located north of Uvalde.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 Leakey has a humid subtropical climate, Cfa on climate maps according to the Köppen climate classification system.

 Demographics

 2020 census

-As of the 2020 United States census, there were 455 people (55 % of whom are males), 163 households, and 184 housing units in the city.
-75 % of residents are white and 25 % Hispanic/Latino.
+As of the 2020 United States census, there were 455 people (55% of whom are males), 163 households, and 184 housing units in the city.
+75% of residents are white and 25% Hispanic/Latino.